alexander-digett/digett/src/pages/insights/seo-value-google-1-button.md

 title: 'The SEO Value of the Google +1 Button'
 templateKey: blog-post
 date: 2011-04-13T17:12:43.000Z
+category:
-category: Market Targeting, SEM and SEO, Social Media
+  -Market Targeting, SEM and SEO, Social Media
 alias: seo-value-google-1-button
 summary: >
   	Google recently announced something called the +1 Button.
 This feature will soon be available to all Google account users (including Gmail and Google Apps users) when logged into Google.
 Simply click the +1 Button when you find it on a website to promote that page, similar to how the Facebook Like button functions.
 But that is where the similarities end.